Go to homepage

 Share to FacebookShare to WhatsAppShare to TwitterShare to LinkedInShare via email

 My name is Sarah and I am the child of an alcoholic.
-Since it’s Stress Awareness Month I want to talk about how stressful it is loving someone with an alcohol dependency.
+I want to talk about how stressful it is loving someone with an alcohol dependency.

 It’s hard for me to put into context just how frustrating and anxiety fuelling it is watching someone you love being sucked into the depths of addiction.
 I liken it to watching someone you love drown and you’re powerless to do anything about it but watch until the inevitable happens.